ULTIMATE GUIDE TO VIRTUAL QUEUES

 A virtual queue is exactly what it sounds like: a digital version of a traditional queue, managed through the Disneyland Paris App.
 Instead of physically waiting in line, you join a virtual queue on your phone, carry on exploring the park, and return when it’s your turn.
 Easy, right?

 Originally introduced at the Hero Training Center in Avengers Campus, this system was designed to manage high demand for certain experiences without crowding the area or making guests spend half the day waiting around.
-In theory, it’s a win-win — you get to enjoy other attractions, snacks, or a sneaky spin on Big Thunder Mountain while your phone holds your place.
+In theory, it’s a win-win.
+You get to enjoy other attractions, snacks, or a sneaky spin on Big Thunder Mountain while your phone holds your place.

 So, what is it replacing?
 Well, the biggie here is that you can no longer just walk up and queue for these character meets.
 No standby line.
 No “let’s just see if it’s quiet.”
 You either book through the app, or (if you don’t have a smartphone) speak to a nearby Cast Member for help — but even that’s subject to availability.